18th July - 19th July 2026

-The London Landmarks Half Marathon is a closed road, central London run and is the only half marathon to go through both the City of London and City of Westminster Take on this amazing course through central London for Dementia UK and help families facing dementia.
+The London Landmarks Half Marathon is the only half marathon to go through both the City of London and City of Westminster.
+Take on this amazing course through central London for Dementia UK and help families facing dementia.

 Run with us and help raise vital funds so our dementia specialist Admiral Nurses can provide life-changing support to families facing dementia.
 If you have any questions, please get in touch.